Intermediate homes for London

 There are many types of intermediate housing available in London, but they fall into two broad categories:

-affordable home ownership to support households to purchase their own home, and
+- affordable home ownership to support households to purchase their own home

 The Mayor’s Homes for Londoners Portal advertises these types of intermediate homes.

-The main source of funding available to the Mayor for the delivery of affordable homes is provided by the Government through the Affordable Homes Programmes.
-The Mayor is currently administrating two affordable homes programmes for Londoners.
-This funding is shaped by the Government’s priorities, and one of the main priorities for these programmes is supporting affordable home ownership.
+The main source of funding available to the Mayor for the delivery of affordable homes is provided by the Government through Affordable Homes Programmes.
+The Mayor is currently administering the Homes for Londoners Affordable Homes Programme 2021-26.

-The Mayor’s London Housing Strategy sets out the Mayor’s preferred types of intermediate homes: Shared Ownership and London Living Rent.
+The Mayor’s London Plan sets out his preferred types of intermediate homes: Shared Ownership and London Living Rent.
 The Mayor wants to ensure that these homes are as effective as possible in meeting London’s housing needs.

 An affordable home ownership home where purchasers buy a proportion of the home, usually with a mortgage and deposit and pay rent to a landlord on the remaining unsold share.